Basico-PS/AutomationOrchestrator/README.md

 ## Installation

 For the solution to work, you need to install [Python](https://www.python.org/).
 The solution is tested with Python 3.7 and 3.8.

+Here is a [video walkthrough](https://www.screencast.com/t/PgK9OkKpx2) of the installation process.

 1. Download the [latest version](https://github.com/Basico-PS/AutomationOrchestrator/archive/v0.0.14.zip).
 2. Create a folder called "Automation Orchestrator" somewhere convenient, for example, directly on the C: drive or in the "Program Files" folder.